shik4rishuffle/stoke-lyne/README.md

 ```
 * Now you will only need to use the quick start when using your new Dockerized CMS repo!

-Now you are an OctoberCMS Chad, go forth and spread your alpha seed
+Now you are an OctoberCMS Chad, go forth and spread your alpha seed.

 ### useful scripts